bdnkai/BNsPortfolio/README.md

 # Brandon Nguyen's Portfolio Page
 The start of an all in one easy navigation portfolio page.
-Minimalistic theme where visitors gets to know me without having to jump every where and having to click everything.
+A minimalistic theme where visitors gets to know me without having to jump every where and having to click everything.

 ## Technologies
--HTML5
+- HTML5
--CSS
+- CSS
--JavaScript
+- JavaScript
--VSCode
+- VSCode

 ## Behind The Scene Thought Process Before Creation